gardener/machine-controller-manager/docs/proposals/failed-machine-preservation.md

 1. During rolling updates we will NOT honor preserving Machines.
 The Machine will be replaced with a healthy one if it moves to Failed phase.
 2. Since gardener worker pool can correspond to 1..N MachineDeployments depending on number of zones, we will need to distribute the `machinePreserveMax` across N machine deployments.
 So, even if there are no failed machines preserved in other zones, the max per zone would still be enforced.
-Hence, the value of `failedMachinePreserveMax` should be chosen appropriately.
+Hence, the value of `machinePreserveMax` should be chosen appropriately.